 Assessment materials refer to the assessment activities, judgement statements, learner evidence, model answers, and any other material that supports assessment to this standard.

-Entity can be a commercial or other enterprise, Iwi organisation, Incorporated Society, school, not for profit, or a community organisation.
-An entity can also be self-managed, a small team or separate business unit within a larger organisation.
+Entity can be a commercial or other enterprise, Iwi organisation, incorporated society, school, not for profit, or a community organisation.
+An entity can also be self-managed, a small team, or separate business unit within a larger organisation.

 Ethical and inclusive practice relates to professionalism, inclusivity, tikanga, values of an entity, personal values, industry conduct.